 The classic example of a conversational application is a chat bot.

 Imagine an application that allows you to order food from any number of restaurants.
 You could add a chat bot to that app to enable ordering without the user having to go through and pick menu items manually.

-An utterance for LookupMenu could be “Lookup the menu for Jack’s Pizza Shop”.
+An utterance for LookupMenu could be “Look up the menu for Jack’s Pizza Shop”.
 And here, an entity would be “Jack’s Pizza Shop”.

 When your app queries a QnA Maker endpoint with a user’s question, it responds with the best answer from its dataset.
 The response from QnA maker even includes text as if a bot answered the question.

-Creating a QnA knowledge base for your semi-structured data is completely done through the Azure portal.
-You can create a knowledgebase without having any programming experience.
+Creating a QnA knowledge base for your semi-structured data is done completely through the Azure portal.
+You can create a knowledge base without having any programming experience.

-When creating the knowledgebase, you point QnA maker to the semi-structured data source.
+When creating the knowledge base, you point QnA maker to the semi-structured data source.
 That data source can be web pages, PDFs, DOCs, Excel, or TXT files.
-These should all be available over a public facing URL.
+These should all be available over a public-facing URL.

 One call to the Text Analytics API gets your app a lot of information about the passed-in phrase.

 Text Analytics will determine the sentiment, key talking points, language, and named entities within the phrase - all from a single call to the endpoint.
 You can query each function separately, if you don’t need all the information.

 The Text Analytics API is already built upon an existing Natural Language Process machine learning model.
 You cannot change or customize it.